A7F/aca-kmeans/output/README.md

 Fixed number of points and clusters, same as runs-exp1.
 Use the file `exp2-stats.py`.

 runs-exp3: a comparison with serial Python and serial C++ varying the number of points but with fixed number of clusters.
+Iterations are capped in cpp code according to those needed in Python to make a fair comparison

-runs-exp4: rasha running serial code c++ and with fixed number of points but varying the clusters.
+runs-exp4: rasha and Luca running serial code c++ and with fixed number of points but varying the clusters.
 We notice an increase in the average kmeans time to complete a single iteration, as expected.

+runs-exp5: serial cpp code, we fix the number of clusters and we vary the number of points.
+Goal is to see if there are any differences with exp4.

+runs-exp6: performance comparison between the increase in amount of cores and the amount of data points, to check how well the overall parallel implementation scales compared to the serial one.

+gcp-parallel: measures on gcp varying the number of core count and data points as input, but fixed number of clusters to 10.